AgileRL/AgileRL/docs/tutorials/llm_finetuning/grpo_finetuning.rst

             {
                 "role": "user",
                 "content": (
-                    "Using each number in this list only once {q}, create an equation that equals {a}.
+                    "Using each number in this list only once {question}, create an equation that equals {answer}.
 You " "can use basic arithmetic operations (+, -, *, /) and each number can only be used once.
 Show your work in <think> </think> tags. "
                     "And return the final equation and answer in <answer> </answer> tags, for example <answer>(1 + 2) / 3</answer>."
                 )